ruediste/salta/README.md

 ## Bindings
 Bindings are a central element of SimpleDI.

 First, if a binding itself is requested again by a dependency while resolving the binding, we call it a circular dependency.
-A circular dependency is resolved by satisfying the recursive request with a circular proxy, which is later bound to the final instance.
+We do not allow circular dependencies due to predictability issues.
+See further down.

 Second, bindings are used as keys when applying a scope.
 Based on the binding, the scope determines whether to return a previously created instance or a new one.